mdk3modules/pretty-error-page/README.md

   * `false` never show pretty error page

 ### Translations
-Unfortunalty publishing lang-files like config- or view-files is not supported by default.
+Unfortunately publishing lang-files like config- or view-files is not supported by default.
 But you still can customize the translation since they are the easiest way to customize a general or specific error output.
 You do not need to edit anything inside the views.
 Translations are automatically loaded by the thrown http-status-code.

-Translation will be lokked up by the package in the following order:
+Translation will be looked up by the package in the following order:
 ```
 customized::404.title > customized::general.title > predefined::404.title > predefined::general.title
 ```